pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0140.md

 paradigm you use.
 You are free to use your models in either UIKit or SwiftUI because none of the view-specific concepts infiltrated your domain.

-But even more interesting, you are also free to your domain models in other _platforms_.
+But even more interesting, you are also free to use your domain models in other _platforms_.
 Cross platform Swift is becoming more popular these days, with efforts to bring Swift applications to Windows, Linux, and even the web using Wasm.
 Our explorations into modern UIKit development are a mere shadow of what is possible when porting an application to other platforms.